JKindonNtx/solutions-euc/documentation/RA-2022-Citrix Virtual Apps and Desktops - Windows Desktops on vSphere/RA-2022/ra-2022-07-validation.md

 Below you will find the detail and results of the performance testing completed for Citrix Virtual Apps and Desktops for the Windows Desktop Operating System on vSphere.
 Each test scenario was run a minimum of 3 times to ensure accuracy.

 ## Test Objectives
 The overall objective was to determine the session capacity we could host on Nutanix using a Windows 10, version 22H2 image and running the Login Enterprise tests with Citrix Virtual Apps and Desktops.
-We tested with the Login Enterprise knowledge worker profiles.
+We tested with the Login Enterprise knowledge worker profile.

 Our specific objectives were to:

-- Determine the time to provision 1,380 desktops on six nodes.
+- Run a boot storm simulation with 1,000 virtual desktops on 8 nodes.
-- Determine the maximum number of sessions we can host on this system.
-- Determine the maximum number of sessions we can host on this system with the Power Worker workload.
+- Determine the maximum number of sessions we can host on this system with the Login Enterprise Knowledge worker workload while maintaining a good EUX score.
-- Determine the maximum number of sessions we can host in a steady-state situation with the CPU usage below its maximum of 80 percent.
 - Show the linear scalability of the Nutanix platform.
+- Show the differences between MCS and PVS on the Nutanix platform.
 - Determine the impact of adding Nutanix Files to the Nutanix cluster and using it to store the user’s FSLogix Profile Container.
-- Show the differences between MCS and PVS on the Nutanix platform.

 ## Considerations for Test Results